telerik/ajax-docs/api/server/Telerik.Web.UI/PivotGridConfigurationPanel.md

 Gets the position where the
             will be placed.

-###  LayoutType `PivotGridConfigurationPanelLayoutType`

-Gets the panel layout which could be altered on the client and its
-            default type could be changed by setting on of the four available values.

-###  DeferLayoutUpdateCheckBox `CheckBox`

-Gets the  control
-            which determines if the updates will be made on every operation or only when clicking the Update button.

 ###  UpdateButton `Button`

 Gets the  control which
             is enabled when DeferLayoutUpdateCheckBox is Checked and performs postback updating the .

-###  Controls `ControlCollection`

-Gets a  object that represents
-            the child controls for a specified server control in the UI hierarchy.